 Features and Performance

-The 2nd version of the Turbo Hopper, what we call the Turbo Hopper MK2 (Mark II) had several noteable improvements on its predecessor:
+This 2nd version of the Turbo Hopper, which I refer to as the Turbo Hopper MK2 (Mark II) had several notable improvements on its predecessor that I’m aware of.

 - Lower profile (thinner) front tires